 Calligraphy in the West is mostly associated with recreating the illustrated medieval script.
 It has always meant much more in China; a career in calligraphy is a well respected profession.
+Up until the recent rise of computers there was no real alternative to hand written script, as typewriters could not cope with the large number of Chinese characters.
 There is a close relationship between calligraphy and painting, a piece of calligraphy is considered a work of art in itself and valued above that of paintings.
-Many great paintings have a poem inscribed on them in fine calligraphy.
-With the complex forms of characters there is much more scope for expressing individual style into the writing compared to English and other languages with a small alphabet.
-Up until the rise of computers there was little alternative to hand written script, as typewriters could not cope with the large number of characters.
+Many great paintings are complemented with a poem inscribed on them in fine calligraphy.
+With the complex forms of characters there is much more scope for expressing individuality into the writing compared to English and other languages with a small alphabet.
 The calligrapher signs the work by adding the imprint of a chop ➚ with red waxy paste or ink (originally colored with cinnabar).
-A fine painting may bear several poems by different writers at different times, and will often bear the red seal marks of the succession of proud owners as well as the calligraphers.
-As it was necessary to be able to write well and clearly for the Imperial examinations, all aspiring scholars had to make a careful study of calligraphy.
-The use of a brush rather than a rigid stylus dates back to the Qin dynasty when the script was standardized, using a brush rather than a pen had a fundamental influence on Chinese culture.
-By the time of the Ming dynasty more importance was put on the artistry of the calligrapher than the text that was represented.
+A fine painting may bear several poems by different writers at different times, and will often bear the red seal marks of the succession of proud owners as well as the calligrapher.
+As it was necessary to be able to write well and clearly for the Imperial examinations, all aspiring scholars had to spend many hours practicing calligraphy.

-There are a dozen different recognized styles of calligraphy that have been used in the last few thousand years.
+There are over a dozen recognized styles of calligraphy that have been used in the last few thousand years.
 The dà zhuàn 大篆 (large seal) is the ancient form of characters attributed to the Yellow Emperor 4,000 years ago.
 The Qin Emperor introduced the xiǎo zhuàn 小篆 (small seal) as the standard for the empire.
 The reform was brought in by his chief minister Li Si ➚.
 The characters on seals (or chops) use the zhuàn shū 篆书 ➚ script to this day.
 The clerical script lì shū 隶书 evolved from the earlier rectilinear forms of script to become the official script of record in the Han dynasty.
 It is the most complex script to master and the first to develop after the brush was used for writing.
 From this script the Japanese derived their kanji ➚ characters.

 For rapid writing a more flowing script is needed, this was achieved with the cǎo shū 隶书 (grass script) which introduced many drastic simplifications to allow characters to be drawn in a single, flowing stroke; this makes them more rounded and harder to decipher.
-There is an intermediary form xíng shū 行书 (semi-cursive) that is sufficiently close to the rectilinear form to be understood and yet quick to write.
+For writing rather than reading the usual script used is the xíng shū 行书 (semi-cursive script) that is sufficiently close to the rectilinear form to be understood and yet quick to write.
 The xing shu is the normal ‘hand-written’ form of Chinese.
-The regular, official script is kǎi shū 楷书 which began to be used in the Han dynasty and was finally frozen in form in the Tang dynasty.
-The characters are written in a standard space and are designed to be easier to read.
-This is the script that children learn to write, it is also known as 真书 zhēn shū ‘regular script' and 正书 zhèng shū 'regular script'.
+The regular, official script used today is kǎi shū 楷书 which began to be used in the Han dynasty was finally frozen in form in the Tang dynasty.
+The characters are written in a standard space and are designed to be easy to read.
+This is the script that children learn to read so it is also known as 真书 zhēn shū ‘regular script’.

 The last major change to the script was in the 1960s when characters were simplified to make reading easier and writing quicker.
 The modern, simplified form is called 简体字 jiǎn tǐ zì.
-See our traditional character section for more on this.

-The ink stone has a smooth area for grinding the ink stick to make the ink with water.
+The ink stone ➚ has a smooth area for grinding the ink stick to grind the ink stick with water.
 It is typically made from slate or similar fine grained stone.
-Anhui province is famous as a source of good ink-stones.
+Perhaps the most prestigious ink-stones are the 端砚 duān yàn come from Duan, Guangdong.
+Anhui province is also famous as a source of good ink-stones.

 The brush is traditionally of fur which may come from goat; rabbit; camel; mouse; badger; pine marten or other animals.
 It is a thick brush that can take up a lot of ink for thick strokes and yet still come to a very sharp point to make fine strokes.
 The shaft of the brush is normally made of bamboo.
 Each stroke has to be made in a single movement; it does not allow for hesitation midway through or for later correction.